AI-enhanced Collective Intelligence: Challenges and outlooks

 \subsection{Communication}

 Clear and effective communication between humans and AI is the engine for collective intelligence to emerge~\cite{gupta2023fostering}.
-Communication refers to the process of exchanging information between teammates~\cite{salas2009wisdom}.
-It is essential for team performance as it contributes to the development and maintenance of shared mental models and the successful execution of necessary team processes~\cite{salas2009wisdom, stowers2021improving}.
+Communication refers to the process of exchanging information between teammates~\cite{salas2008wisdom}.
+It is essential for team performance as it contributes to the development and maintenance of shared mental models and the successful execution of necessary team processes~\cite{salas2008wisdom, stowers2021improving}.

 For effective communication in human-AI teamwork, AI must first be able to model human information comprehension accurately and then effectively communicate in a manner understandable to humans.
 Current AI technologies face limitations in verbal and contextual understanding~\cite{stowers2021improving} and cognitive capabilities, such as reasoning about others' mental states and intentions~\cite{matthews2021super}.
-Detection, interpretation, and reasoning about social cues from a human perspective is imperative to ensure effective coordination but has yet to be achieved by AI.
-Although, recent developments in LLMs appear promising, further advancing our understanding of how LLMs can be utilized in such a way is crucial~\cite{lu2023emergent, schaeffer2024emergent}.
+Detection, interpretation, and reasoning about social cues from a human perspective is imperative to ensure effective coordination, but AI has yet to achieve this.
+Although recent developments in LLMs appear promising, further advancing our understanding of how LLMs can be utilized in such a way is crucial~\cite{lu2023emergent, schaeffer2024emergent}.

 AI's inability to interpret nonverbal cues and limited self-explanation hinder human collaboration.
 Addressing these challenges, research suggests the development of AI agents with cognitive architectures that can facilitate both a Machine Theory of the Human Mind (MToHM) and a Human Theory of the Machine Mind (HToMM) will be especially important for supporting the emergence of collective intelligence~\cite{gupta2023fostering}.